sequana/variant_calling/README.rst

 ========= ======================================================================
 Version   Description
 ========= ======================================================================
+1.3.0     * Updated version to use latest damona containers and latest
+            sequana version 0.19.1. added plot in HTML report with distribution of variants. added tutorial. added bwa_split and freebaye split to process ultra deep sequencing.
 1.2.0     * -Xmx8g option previously added is not robust.
 Does not work with
             snpEff 5.1 for instance.
           * add minimap aligner